The work of a freelance writer is much more than the writing itself.

 You will see here the list of keywords that you can optimize on your blog.
 Choose the ones that are closely related to your blog.

 At the same time, choose keywords with a high search volume.
 Optimizing your content for a highly searched keyword increases your chances of getting found by your target audience on Google.
-Anything that’s over 1,000 monthly searches is ideal.
+That is how you can get more views on your blog.
+Anything that’s over 1,000 searches every month is impracticable.

 However, you also need to consider how competitive a keyword is.
 The more competitive it is, the harder it is for you to rank your blog post for it on Google and Bing.

-Keywords with high search volume have commonly high competition.
+Keywords with high search volume have frequently high competition.
 But it’s a case-to-case basis.
 The only way to find out is to search it yourself using Serpstat.

 To find how competitive a keyword is, click on the keyword from the list.